sweisser/versionfile/README.md

 Now, in your Makefiles, Shellscripts or Jenkinsfiles, you can query each components version.

-Query the version for a single components:
+Query the version for a single component:

     $ versionfile get 'server'
     0.0.1